-7 teen slasher horrors to watch after Scream
+7 gory slasher movies to watch after Bodies Bodies Bodies

-After the slasher genre began to die out in the late 80s and early 90s, Wes Craven’s 1996 magnum opus is credited with revitalising the blood-sprayed style.
-Scream became the most successful slasher of all time and gained cult status for its young cast of up-and-coming stars and twisted reveals.
+After the slasher began to die out in the late 80s and early 90s, Wes Craven’s 1996 magnum opus Scream is credited with revitalising the blood-sprayed style.
+The movie became the most successful slasher of all time and gained cult status for its young cast of up-and-coming stars and twisted reveals.
 Wes took a major risk killing off the movie's top-billed actor, Drew Barrymore, within the first five minutes but it worked, and the movie's iconic opening scene has gone down in history, homaged in the majority of teen slasher horrors since.
+Additionally, its nuanced analysis of contemporary culture and young people are something few horror directors have been able to replicate since quite as well.

 1. Cherry Falls (2000)